liferay/liferay-frontend-projects/maintenance/projects/js-toolkit/CONTRIBUTING.md

 ## QA

-We manual QA tests that can be run with the following command:
+We have a suite of manual QA tests that can be run with the following command:

 ```shell
 $ yarn qa ⏎